patrick-lai/dm-hcard/README.md

 **Step 1) brain storm the problem**

 * Server side rendering
-* Need a way to cancel requests/data base writing (submit should override, blur updates)
+* Need a way to cancel requests/data base writing (take latest request)
 * Have a way to remember session
-* Try to do the avatar image uploading too I guess (Wats the payload for the image???)
+* Try to do the avatar image uploading too I guess (seems like front end not hooked up)

 **Step 2) Design**